The Difference Between Simple Carbs and Complex Carbs

 How to Choose Your Carbohydrates

-If you’re going to maintain a healthy diet, you need to know Nutrition Facts labels can tell you a lot when it comes to understanding the types of carbohydrates in a food.
+If you’re going to maintain a healthy diet, you need to know nutrition facts labels can tell you a lot when it comes to understanding simple vs. complex carbohydrates in food.
 First, start with the ingredients, which are listed in order by weight, from greatest to least.

-Look for ingredients that include whole grains, whole wheat, whole fruit, or vegetables, and don’t include added sugar like high-fructose corn syrup, maltose, brown sugar, etc.
+Look for ingredients that include whole grains, whole wheat, whole fruit, or vegetables, and do not contain added sugar like high-fructose corn syrup, maltose, brown sugar, etc.

 It’s also important to look at the actual nutrient content in the food.
-Total carbohydrates are listed on the label along with fiber and sugars.
+Total carbohydrates are listed on the label along with fiber, sugar, and added sugars.
 As of July 2018, the Food and Drug Administration will require that sugars be broken down to show which are naturally occurring (e.g., lactose from milk and fructose from fruit) and which are added sugars.

 Before you cut out carbs completely (or start filling up your plate), read: Are Low-Carb Diets Effective for Weight Loss?